Domestic Abuse and Clare’s Law – what is changing?

 In practice, the scheme was supposed to enable victims to go into any police station, and request disclosure of relevant offences that the partner may have committed in the past.
 The victim would need to disclose their name, address and date of birth to the police, and the idea was that the police would first assess whether there was an immediate risk of harm to that individual.

-If the victim discloses a criminal offence, this would then be acted upon; and if that person disclosed information which indicated a serious risk to their safety, the police would take immediate steps to safeguard that individual.
+According to the New York criminal attorney, if the victim discloses a criminal offence, this would then be acted upon; and if that person disclosed information which indicated a serious risk to their safety, the police would take immediate steps to safeguard that individual.

 Does it work?